The Knights: Cleon, knights and Aristophanes

 Cleon's political career was founded on his opposition to the cautious war strategy of Pericles, and its highpoint came with the Athenian victory at Sphacteria, for which he was feted and honored by the majority of his fellow citizens.
 Included in the civic honors were free meals at the town hall or prytaneion and front row seats at festivals such as the Lenaia and City Dionysia.
 Cleon's entitlement to these honors is continually mocked by Aristophanes in The Knights, and possibly Cleon was sitting in the front row during the performance.
 Aristophanes makes numerous accusations against Cleon, many of them comic and some in earnest.
 He mocks Cleon for his questionable pedigree, but inscriptions indicate that the social origins of demagogues like Cleon were not as obscure as Aristophanes and other comic poets tried to make out.
 He appears to have used the law courts for personal and political ends, but it is possible that he was neither venal nor corrupt.
 He had prosecuted Aristophanes for an earlier play, The Babylonians, but an attempt at political censorship during a time of war was not necessarily motivated by personal malice or ambition on Cleon's part.
 The play depicted the cities of the Athenian League as slaves grinding at a mill, and it had been performed at the City Dionysia in the presence of foreigners.
 The knights (citizens rich enough to own horses) were the comic poet's natural allies against a populist such as Cleon.
 According to a passage in The Acharnians, they had recently forced him to hand over a large sum of money, implying that he had obtained it corruptly.
 As an educated class, knights occupied many of the state offices that were subject to annual audits, and Cleon specialized in the prosecution of such officials, often using his rapport with jurors to obtain the verdicts he wanted.
 This abuse of the auditing system is one of the complaints made by the Chorus when it enters the stage and it accuses Cleon of selecting officials for prosecution like figs according to their wealth and psychological vulnerability (lines 257–65).
 The play also accuses Cleon of manipulating census lists to impose crippling financial burdens on his choice of victims (lines 911–25).

+Other plays in association to The Knights

+The Knights by Aristophanes is a play known for its satire relating to the uprising middle class.
+This theme shows itself throughout history on multiple occurrences.
+A notable play with this theme is Molière's play, Le Bourgeois gentilhomme (1670).
+This Renaissance play has been compared to The Knights due to the satire involving the middle class.
+Another Renaissance play, The Alchemist, by Ben Johnson (1610), is thought to be influenced by The Knights.